Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/3-Merklized-Storage_Slides.md

 Notes:

-The important point is that for example the whole data under `_system` is not hidden away behind one hash.
+Give 30 seconds to students to make sense of the image by themselves.

-Dark blue are the proof, light blue's hashes are present.
+The important point is that for example the whole data under `_system` is  hidden away behind one hash.

 Receiver will hash the root node, and check it against a publicly known storage root.

 This differs slightly from how actual proof generation might work in the code.

-In general, you have a tradeoff: send more data, but require less hashing on Alice, or opposite (this is what we call "compact proof").
+In general, you have a tradeoff: send more data, but require less hashing on Alice, or opposite (this is what we call " compact proof").

 ---v

 ### Merklized: Proofs

-- 🏆 Small proof size is a big win for light clients, _and_ **Polkadot**.
+- 🏆 Small proof size is a big win for light clients.

 ---